 The gown worn by a person earning a baccalaureate degree has long, pleated front panels and long, pointed sleeves, and is worn closed.
 The master's gown has very long sleeves, closed at the bottom, and the arms of the wearer are placed through an opening in the front of the sleeves.
 Doctoral gowns may be worn open, and they are distinguished by velvet panels around the neck and down the front of the gown.

-Both the master's graduate and the doctor's wear hoods, the doctor's is the longest at four feet.
+Both the master and the doctoral graduates wear hoods, the doctor's is the longest at four feet.
 Often hoods are lined with the official color of the University.
 DePaul's colors are blue and red.
 The velvet color on the hood corresponds to the graduate's discipline or college/school.